Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        1. The [=Streaming presentation=] ingested MUST be either MPEG DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]] conforming.
-       2. The ingest source MUST support the use of fully qualified domain names to identify the [=Receiving entity=].
+       2. The [=Ingest source=] MUST support the use of fully qualified domain names to identify the [=Receiving entity=].
-       3. The ingest source MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).
+       3. The [=Ingest source=] MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).
-	   4. The ingest source MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all post messages.
+	   4. The [=Ingest source=] MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all post messages.

       These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this